BBC Weather: Great Storm of 1987 controversy

 Possibly the most famous of the forecasters is the now retired Michael Fish.
-Noted for his informal manner and eccentric dress sense (he once wore a blue and green blazer emblazoned with all the weather symbols), he was a viewer favourite despite an unfortunate comment before the Great Storm of 1987.
+Known for his informal manner and eccentric dress sense (he once wore a blue and green blazer emblazoned with all the weather symbols), he made a comment before the Great Storm of 1987.

 During a weather forecast some hours before the storm, Michael Fish started his forecast with the now infamous line "Earlier on today, apparently, a woman rang the BBC and said she heard there was a hurricane on the way.
 Well, if you're watching, don't worry, there isn't".
 In this he was factually correct, as it is unlikely for a proper hurricane to reach the UK latitudes, and he was actually referring to a Florida hurricane (Floyd).
 He then went on to accurately forecast stormy conditions over the south of England.
 However, the statement has gone down in popular culture as one of the worst mistakes made so publicly.